 For more information email: email@example.com

-Avoca Hut is maintained by the Canterbury University Tramping Club (CUTC) with help from the Department of Conservation (DOC).
-In recent times there has been an extensive effort by the CUTC and DOC to get the hut back in good shape.
+Avoca Hut is owned by the Canterbury University Tramping Club (CUTC) and is categorised as a basic (free) DOC hut.
+In recent times there has been an extensive effort by the CUTC supported by the BackCountry Trust get the hut back in good shape.
 The track from the Avoca River flats to the hut site is in ok condition and well marked.

 Check it out on NZ Topo Map.

 Craigieburn Forest Park, Avoca River catchment, Topo map sheet BV, E, N

 ayment of $ per vehicle is required for use of the farm tracks as a contribution towards road maintenance.
 With a good 4WD vehicle access as far as Galilee Creek (~1h road) is usually possible.
 If on foot, from the flats at the Avoca/Harper River confluence follow old farm tracks crossing

 From the Waimakariri River access exists via the moderate/hard Sphinx and Jordan Saddle Routes.
 These routes are unmarked and require a good deal of route-finding skills.